 Hard flooring is often the easiest option to keep clean, but it’s not always conducive with claws.
-Hardwood flooring can be a nightmare to keep free from scratches, meaning that your beautiful floors may end up looking a little worn out.
+Hardwood flooring can be a nightmare to stay free from scratches, meaning that your beautiful floors may look worn out.

 It might seem obvious, but if you get into the habit of wiping their paws when they come in from outdoors, it’ll prevent dirt from being transferred around the house.